 How can market availability be increased for ENR OSTDS that are cost-effective, low maintenance and reliable?

 What regulatory options, such as fast-track approval, prequalification or expedited permitting, would facilitate the introduction and use of ENR OSTDS that have been reviewed and approved by a national agency or organization, such as the American National Standards Institute 245 systems approved by the NSF International?

 What is the appropriate setback distance for OSTDS from surface water, groundwater and wells?

-As directed by Section 8 of Chapter 2020-150, Laws of Florida, DEP has identified key stakeholder groups and professionals willing to commit their time serving on the TAC.
-These representatives will provide the benefit of their technical expertise and will coordinate input and perspective representing their stakeholder categories.
+As directed by the CWA, DEP identified key stakeholder groups and professionals willing to commit their time serving on the TAC.
+These representatives provided the benefit of their technical expertise and coordinated input and perspective representing their stakeholder categories.
 The TAC members and their respective stakeholder categories are listed below:

 A professional engineer

 John Shearer - Shearer Consulting, Inc.